 Cat and Hayley

 Brought together by the Internet, Cat Gaa and Hayley Salvo met one afternoon in the Alameda de Hércules in 2010 to put their heads together about how to get around Spanish red tape and make España a long-term plan for them both.
-Over beers and many Skype conversations, they’ve both found ways to stay in Spain legally for eight and a half years, and have since become close friends.
+Over beers and many Skype conversations, they’ve both found ways to stay in Spain legally for nine and a half years, and have since become close friends.

 By sharing a mutual love of traveling, tapas and Andalucía, they became trusted travel buddies, coworkers and now business partners through shared experiences: traveling together around Spain (including a now-hilarious run-in with the Guardia Civil on a little-used highway in Soria), working at a summer camp in Galicia for two consecutive summers, racking up travel miles by jetting off to Croatia, Montenegro and India, and even walking more than 200 miles on the Camino de Santiago together in the summer of 2013.

 COMO Consulting was just an idea in March 2013 when they sat, beers in hand, at the Onofrio Fountain in Dubrovnik, Croatia brainstorming ways to move out of teaching and use their knowledge of Spain for good.
-After years of living in Spain and fighting bureaucracy and naysayers, they decided they wanted to help fellow North Americans make the move to Spain successfully and lay down roots.
+After years of living in Spain and fighting bureaucracy and naysayers, they decided they wanted to help fellow expats make the move to Spain successfully and lay down roots.
 If they’ve learned anything since, it’s that information and persistence can take one far in Spain.

 COMO Consulting became an official website in early 2014 after helping dozens of other aspiring expats with their Spanish hurdles.